nttn9x/watch-now/docs/overview.md

 [Read more about testing](running-tests.md).

+### `npm run storybook` or `yarn storybook`

+Storybook comes with a built-in development server featuring everything you need for project development.
+Depending on your system configuration, running the storybook command will start the local development server, output the address for you, and automatically open the address in a new browser tab where a welcome screen greets you.

 ### `npm run build` or `yarn build`

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.